ArneRustad/Master-thesis-cf/README.md

-# Master thesis - Tabular GAN for data synthesis and counterfactual explanations - Arne Rustad
+# Master thesis -- Tabular GAN for data synthesis and counterfactual explanations

+by **Arne Rustad**

 This is a Github repository for the code associated with Arne Rustad's master thesis.
-Below we describe briefly the github project layout and give the abstract for the written master thesis titled *"tabGAN: A Framework for UtilizingTabular GAN for Data Synthesizing and Generation of Counterfactual Explanations"* in first english and then norwegian.
+Below we describe briefly the github project layout and give the abstract for the written master thesis titled *"tabGAN: A Framework for Utilizing Tabular GAN for Data Synthesizing and Generation of Counterfactual Explanations"* in first english and then norwegian.

 ## Github project layout explanation